Last updated on December 14th, 2018

 - Paint and primer

-If your company makes these or some other types of paints, then consider registering with class 2.
+If your company makes these or any other type of paint, then consider registering with Class 2.

-Class 2 also covers materials, like ant-fouling paints, that prevent corrosion.
-Some preservatives under class 2 include:
+Class 2 also covers materials that preserve things and prevent corrosion.
+Some examples of these types of goods include:

 - Anti-corrosive preparations and bands